 Before entering the publishing industry, I worked in nonprofit and higher ed marketing, taught college writing, and founded Word Ninja writing and editing services.

-When I’m not editing books or contributing to ThePerennialGen, the blog collective I co-founded, I’m filling a 5-subject notebook with my second young adult fantasy.
+When I’m not editing books or reading them for fun, I’m filling a 5-subject notebook with my second young adult fantasy.

 I believe words and stories should always offer hope.
-I find that hope in my love for my family, in time spent hiking the local forests, and in my acceptance of Jesus Christ as Lord of my life.
+I find that hope in my love for my family, in time spent hiking the local forests, and in Jesus Christ, Lord of my life.

 In A Chasing After the Wind, 15-year-old Hattie discovers a rare gift to heal “bleeders” in a post-Depression world of strict religious beliefs and superstition ruled by her grandmother, the town healer. — Young Adult (YA) historical/supernatural

-(Series in progress) Armed only with a few weird relics — including their weapon-wielding Aunt Esther — adopted siblings Asher, Quinn, and Gracie fight three entities from their countries of birth to save the people and place they call home. — YA fantasy
+(Series in progress) Armed only with a few weird relics — including their weapon-wielding Aunt Esther — adopted siblings Asher, Quinn, and Gracie battle three folkloric entities from their countries of birth to save the people and place they call home. — YA fantasy